 UK citizens living in EU

-- For a stay lasting more than 90 days a residence permit or a long-stay visa from the national migration authorities of the EU state will be required (excluding Ireland).
+- For a stay lasting more than 90 days a residence permit or a long-stay visa from the national migration authorities of the EU member state will be required (excluding Ireland).
 UK citizens resident in EU will no longer have the right to freedom of movement between member states unless they are a family member of an EU citizen.

 - UK citizens will continue to not be subject to immigration restrictions to live and work in Ireland, in accordance with the Common Travel Area arrangements between Ireland and the UK.